 Key Takeaways

-• Cluster to cluster replication requires manual failover.
+- Cluster-to-cluster replication requires manual failover.
 Per Microsoft Learn Storage Replica overview.
 Set-SRPartnership flips the direction; the rest of the failover is operator driven.

-• Quorum needs a third location witness.
+- Quorum needs a third location witness.
 Cloud Witness (Azure) or file share witness in a third datacenter.
 Witness at one of the two stretch sites breaks quorum at exactly the wrong moment.

-• Configure site awareness via fault domains.
+Start-Cluster -FixQuorumandSet-SRPartnership.
+Verify current Microsoft known issue status and run a controlled failover test before committing the design. - Configure site awareness via fault domains.
 New-ClusterFaultDomain, Set-ClusterFaultDomain -Parent, (Get-Cluster).PreferredSite.
 Drives placement, S2D layout, and quorum decisions.

-• IP mobility across sites needs deliberate design.
+- IP mobility across sites needs deliberate design.
 Stretched VLAN, DHCP plus DNS plus low TTL, network abstraction devices, or SDN.
 Pick based on workload requirements, not by default.

-• Storage Replica is not backup.
+- Storage Replica is not backup.
 The replication propagates the bad things along with the good.
 Layer point in time backup, immutable repositories, and tested restore procedures on top of the replication.

-• Active passive is the right starting answer.
-Active active needs 50% or less per site steady state and a real reason.
-Most production stretch clusters should start active passive and move to active active only if there is a documented requirement and the capacity math is sound.
+- Active-passive is the right starting answer.
+Active-active needs 50% or less per site steady state and a real reason.
+Most production stretch clusters should start active-passive and move to active-active only if there is a documented requirement and the capacity math is sound.

-• Test the failover.
+- Test the failover.
 Stretch cluster designs that have never been exercised do not work as expected.
 Schedule a real failover test in a controlled window.
 The runbook gaps the test reveals are cheaper to fix in planning than in incident.